nylander/NORM-file-format/README.md

 1. Open your data in any program (most often MS Excel),
 2. take a screenshot,
 3. paste the screenshot in a MS Word document,
-4. Change the file suffix to `.norm`.
+4. change the file suffix to `.norm`.

 ## The script